zuozhenggh/learning-library/solutions-library/ocvs/extend-app-to-oci/extend-app-to-oci.md

         ![](./images/400_32.png " ")

-    18. Click the **Add Rule** button.
-Once, we add all the rules, your list would look similar to what we have below.
+    18. Click on the **Add Rule** button.
+Once we add all the rules, your list would look similar to what we have below.

         ![](./images/400_33.png " ")

     19. Add the first rule, as shown in the screenshot below.
 The source CIDR is the CIDR range of your public subnet.
 Once you click on **Add**, you will see a rule in the list.

         ![](./images/400_34.png " ")

         ![](./images/400_35.png " ")

 2. Your Load Balancer is now working on top of your application.
-You can use the public IP of the Load Balancer to access the Apache2's default homepage for Ubuntu.
-You can access the oscommcerce application by typing the <public IP>/catalog URL.
+You can use the public IP of the Load Balancer to access Apache2's default homepage for Ubuntu.
+You can access the oscommcerce application by typing the \<public IP>/catalog URL.

 ## Use Case 2: Create a File Storage Network accessible inside the SDDC and in OCI